-This article was authored by Daniel Bukszpan for CNBC, and features insights from Clyde Group Managing Director, Alex Slater.
+A version of this article appears on CNBC.
+It was originally authored by Daniel Bukszpan and features insights from Clyde Group Managing Director, Alex Slater.

 For a prominent brand with a long history, public relations crises are all but inevitable.
 That said, not all PR flaps are created equal — something to which United Airlines and Pepsi can surely attest after a rough week in the news.

 Earlier this month, Pepsi created a stir with a spot featuring Kendall Jenner that many observers felt trivialized protest movements everywhere, which prompted the company to pull the ad.
 The crisis was overshadowed just days later, when a passenger on a United flight was forcibly removed from his seat for refusing to give it up to accommodate a few of United’s employees.

 With both scandals still fresh in the public’s collective memory — and the source of an endless font of Internet ridicule — CNBC spoke with several crisis communicators to see what United and Pepsi could do to smooth the ruffled feathers of outraged consumers.
 The advice may also prove instructive to American Airlines, which on Friday found itself caught in the middle of a controversy stemming from an on-board altercation caught on video.

 Beck Bamberger, founder of Bam Communications, said that Pepsi actually did a few things right in responding to the backlash, but could have done better.